UCCF logo Your browser does not support HTML5 video.

 Ready for Impact (10 minutes)

-Catch up on how things have been over the past week (over drinks and snacks if possible).
-Then ask group members to:
+Catch up on how things have been over the past week (over drinks and snacks if possible), taking time to let any new members introduce themselves.
+Then ask group members:

 • Tell a story about sitting in the wrong seat.
 (This could be where you accidentally sat in the wrong place, or where you got an upgrade to a better seat for some reason).